menisadi/markovic-hot-hand/README.md

 ## Methodology

 The project is done using python, numpy, pandas, and scipy.
 The first step is to clean and prepare the data for analysis.
 This involves removing missing values and converting relevant columns into the appropriate data type.
-Next, the dependencies between shots are calculated using a Markov chain model.
+Next, the dependencies between shots are calculated using a Markov Chain model.
 The probabilities of making a shot given a certain number of consecutive made shots are estimated and visualized.
 Finally, a statistical test is performed to determine if there is a significant difference between the observed data and a model that assumes that the shots are independent and identically distributed.

 ## Results